Observing Higgs Dark Matter at the CERN LHC

-In Ref.~\cite{eboli} the potential of the LHC to discover Higgs bosons with SM couplings to weak bosons decaying into invisible particles like gravitons, gravitinos or neutralinos is demonstrated in the weak boson fusion (WBF) channel $pp\to jjH\to jj\sla{E}_T$.
+In Ref.~\cite{eboli} the potential of the LHC to discover Higgs bosons decaying into invisible particles like gravitons, gravitinos or neutralinos is demonstrated in the weak boson fusion (WBF) channel $pp\to jjH\to jj\sla{E}_T$.
 In this case the far forward tagging jets work as an experimental trigger at the same time they endow the signal events singular features that make the separation from background events possible.
 The discovery potential of the LHC in the WBF channel has been established for a number of SM Higgs boson decaying channels~\cite{wbf:sm}, Higgs bosons of the MSSM~\cite{wbf:mssm}, and in other models~\cite{wbf:others}.

 Being electrically neutral, weakly interacting, and absolutely stable the detectors would miss all Higgs signals -- only indirect detection would be possible via large missing momentum topologies, a typical dark matter signal at colliders.
 Such signals need additional charged leptons or jets which can serve as an experimental trigger just like the invisibly decaying Higgs case of Ref.~\cite{eboli}.
 We thus propose the weak boson fusion